-As the BBC series starring Aidan Turner returns to our TV screens for a third series in June 2017, Andrew Graham, son of Poldark author Winston Graham, talks about why his father's swashbuckling Cornish hero is still so popular today.
+As the BBC series starring Aidan Turner returns to our TV screens for series four, Andrew Graham, son of Poldark author Winston Graham, talks about why his father's swashbuckling Cornish hero is still so popular today.

 My father once told me that the Poldark plot could have been written on the back of a postcard.
 At that time only four had been written, but even so I recall being startled and asking 'How?'
 His reply was that at its core lies the story of a beautiful woman, Elizabeth, who is incapable of taking a decision and of the consequences of this for the three men, Ross, Francis and George, who love her.

 Of course the novels take us much, much further than this, not least in the flowering and turbulence of the Demelza/Ross romance.
 While running alongside and burning all the way through the twelve novels is the ongoing and virulent enmity between Ross and George.

 I suspect that one of the main reasons people love the Poldark story is that it is so full of characters with flaws as well as passions.
 Demelza is wonderfully instinctive, warm-natured and down to earth and yet it is her ill-judged impetuosity that contributes to Francis’ betrayal of Ross.
 Elizabeth has poise and beauty yet allows herself to be trapped by the expectations of her family.
 Ross is brave and determined, but his outspokenness at the trial of Jim Carter almost certainly makes Jim’s subsequent punishment more severe.